microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/v1.0/api/driveitem-delta.md

 Esse método permite que o seu aplicativo controle alterações em uma unidade e seus filhos com o passar do tempo.

-Seu aplicativo começa chamando `delta` sem parâmetros.
-O serviço começa a enumerar a hierarquia da unidade, retornando páginas de itens e um `@odata.nextLink` ou `@odata.deltaLink`, conforme descrito abaixo.
-Seu aplicativo deve continuar chamando com o `@odata.nextLink` até que você não veja mais um `@odata.nextLink` retornado ou até que você veja uma resposta com um conjunto vazio de alterações.

-Quando terminar de receber todas as alterações, você pode aplicá-las ao seu estado local.
-Para verificar se há alterações no futuro, chame `delta` novamente com o `@odata.deltaLink` da resposta anterior.

-Itens excluídos são retornados com a [faceta `deleted`](../resources/deleted.md).
-Itens com esse conjunto de propriedades devem ser removidos do seu estado local.
+Your app begins by calling `delta` without any parameters.
+The service starts enumerating the drive's hierarchy, returning pages of items and either an `@odata.nextLink` or an `@odata.deltaLink`, as described below.
+Your app should continue calling with the `@odata.nextLink` until you no longer see an `@odata.nextLink` returned, or you see a response with an empty set of changes.

+After you have finished receiving all the changes, you may apply them to your local state.
+To check for changes in the future, call `delta` again with the `@odata.deltaLink` from the previous response.

+Deleted items are returned with the [`deleted` facet](../resources/deleted.md).
+Items with this property set should be removed from your local state.

-**Observação:** você apenas deverá excluir uma pasta localmente se ela ficar vazia após a sincronização de todas as alterações.
+>**Observação:** você apenas deverá excluir uma pasta localmente se ela ficar vazia após a sincronização de todas as alterações.

 ## <a name="permissions"></a>Permissões

-Uma das seguintes permissões é obrigatória para chamar esta API.
-Para saber mais, incluindo como escolher permissões, confira [Permissões](/graph/permissions-reference).
+One of the following permissions is required to call this API.
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Tipo de permissão      | Permissões (da com menos para a com mais privilégios)              |
 |:--------------------|:---------------------------------------------------------|